eddmash/powerorm/docs/source/migration/index.rst

 There are several commands which you will use to interact with migrations and PowerOrm's handling of database schema:

-- **migrate**, which is responsible for applying migrations, as well as unapplying and listing their status.
+- :ref:`migrate<migrations_migrate>`, which is responsible for applying migrations, as well as unapplying and listing their status.
 - :ref:`makemigrations<migrations_makemigrations>`, which is responsible for creating new migrations based on the changes you have made to your models.